AmmarNuh/etl_pipeline_school_scores/README.md

 The JSON file `nested_school_scores.json` is read into a dictionary, and the following steps are performed:

 1. **Extract**: Read the JSON data into a Python dictionary.
 2. **Transform**: Normalize the data by extracting relevant fields and converting them into a structured format.
+This step includes cleaning the data to fill in missing values.
 3. **Load**: Create a Pandas DataFrame for further analysis.

 ## Data Structure: